Graduation

 Graduation requirements for the Associate in Applied Science Degrees are:

-• Overall grade point average of 2.0 (C) or above;
+- Overall grade point average of 2.0 (C) or above

-• Completion of department General Education requirements;
+- Completion of departmental General Education requirements

-• Completion of specific department major requirements.
+- Completion of specific departmental major requirements

 General Graduation Information